janosh/awesome-normalizing-flows/readme.md

 1. 2019-01-30 - [Emerging Convolutions for Generative Normalizing Flows](https://arxiv.org/abs/1901.11137) by Hoogeboom, Berg et al.

    > The authors introduce autoregressive-like convolutional layers that operate on the channel **and** spatial axes.
 This improved upon the performance of image datasets compared to the standard 1x1 Convolutions.
-The trade-off is that the inverse operator is quite expensive however the authors provide a fast C++ implementation. ([Author's Code](https://github.com/ehoogeboom/emerging))
+The trade-off is that the inverse operator is quite expensive however the authors provide a fast C++ implementation. [[Code](https://github.com/ehoogeboom/emerging)]

 1. 2018-11-06 - [FloWaveNet : A Generative Flow for Raw Audio](https://arxiv.org/abs/1811.02155) by Kim, Lee et al.

-   > A flow-based generative model for raw audo synthesis. ([Author's Code](https://github.com/ksw0306/FloWaveNet))
+   > A flow-based generative model for raw audo synthesis. [[Code](https://github.com/ksw0306/FloWaveNet)]

 1. 2018-10-02 - [FFJORD: Free-form Continuous Dynamics for Scalable Reversible Generative Models](https://arxiv.org/abs/1810.01367) by Grathwohl, Chen et al.